tamilselvanarjun/pydatascraper/README.md

 ### pydatascraper

-pydatascraper is a Python application that provides web scraping capabilities, including fetching Google and Yelp reviews.
-The application has a user-friendly graphical user interface (GUI) for easy interaction.
+pydatascraper is a Python application equipped with web scraping functionalities, enabling the extraction of Google and Yelp reviews.
+It features an intuitive graphical user interface (GUI) for effortless user interaction.

 ### Features